The Most Common Scams on Facebook and How to Avoid Them

 As with everything, scams on Facebook evolve.
 Thieves are always trying new ways to trick, scheme, and obfuscate.
 Some of the more recent scams on Facebook include:

-One of the most heinous scams that toy with the emotions of others is the romance scams.
+One of the most heinous scams that toy with the emotions of others is the romance scam.
 Because your Facebook profile often shows whether or not you are single, divorced, in a relationship, and other details, it’s easy for Facebook scammers to get a picture of who you are and how to work you.

 How Romance Scams Work